 But there is HOPE.

 The PKD Foundation's main focus is conducting research to move us closer to finding treatments and a cure for polycystic kidney disease.
 Since 1982, more than $31 million has been invested in more than 550 research, clinical and scientific grants, fellowships, scientific meetings and educational programs.
-Together, these investments have contributed to a recent breakthrough - for the first time, a drug has been shown effective in slowing down the progression of PKD!
-Your support of the 2013 Liberty Mutual Invitational Memphis Driving Home a Cure will help us continue to advance these important initiatives, and bring hope to those who suffer from PKD.
+Your support of the 2014 Liberty Mutual Invitational Memphis Driving Home a Cure will help us continue to advance these important initiatives, and bring hope to those who suffer from PKD.